MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 - Reducing the frequency of security patching because of the operational time invested in cataloging and performing the patching affects a workload's ability to address evolving threats.

-- Removing network controls like firewalls might lead to malicious inbound and outbound traffic.
+- Removing network controls like firewalls might lead to a failure to block malicious inbound and outbound traffic.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased workload surface area.** The Security pillar prioritizes a reduced and contained surface area to minimize attack vectors and the management of security controls.